-The J112 Jfet has been chosen as a suitably cheap choice and carefully matched out of a population with a 2 to 2.5V pinch-off voltage and an Idss of about 30-40 mA.
-In this circuit this Jfet has a voltage gain of about 14 dB, and could easily serve as a preamp with a volume control and such.
-Here I have chosen to use it as a unity gain line stage, so I used R1 and R3 as an input voltage divider.
-If you reverse the values of R1 and R3, you will have lots of gain, more than 10 dB, even more if you change the 10K resistor to 1K.
+The J112 Jfet has been chosen as a suitably cheap choice and carefully matched out of a population with a 2.5V to 3.0V pinch-off voltage and an Idss of 30+ mA.
+In this circuit this Jfet itself has a voltage gain of about 14 dB, and could easily serve as a preamp with a volume control and such.
+You can use R1 and R2 as an input voltage divider, and if you replace R1 with 33.2K and R2 with 7.5k you will have unity gain.

-R2 is the Drain load for the Jfet, setting the intrinsic gain and voltage/current conditions and also providing most of the output impedance of the circuit, which is about 400 ohms after the 100 ohm resistor R5.
+R3 is the Drain load for the Jfet, setting the intrinsic gain and voltage/current conditions and also providing most of the output impedance of the circuit, which is about 400 ohms after the 100 ohm resistor R5.
 R4 is just there to drain off the DC and make sure the output DC eventually gets down to zero on turn-on and turn-off.